Helen Arthur, Welsh Artist

 The wild light in the Black Mountains (Y Mynydd Du) where Helen is located, impacts her creativity in an inescapable way.
 Every layer of paint and each bold brushstroke or detailed etching mark invites viewers to reconnect with how they feel, fully immersed in nature.

-When she relocated from London to the Welsh borders with her husband and two young children, Helen took up printmaking (2017).
-This developed into a love of painting four years later.
+Helen grew up in North Wales, but left to study at Cambridge before beginning a career with the BBC in London.
+When she relocated from London to the Welsh borders with her husband and two young children, Helen really felt she had returned home.
+This homecoming released latent creativity and she took up printmaking (2017), which developed into a love of painting four years later.
 Now she has collectors around the UK and the globe, from the Netherlands to Singapore and North America.

 In 2024, Helen published her first book, The Winding Light, in which she reproduces over 20 paintings made in recent years and tells the story of their conception in a mix of personal anecdote, unorthodox artistic techniques, history and topographical writing.